davebenson/doom4-walkthrough/README.md

 You will get to a circular room with a pit in the center.
 Looking in, you can see an Elite Guard, but before that, look right for a Lever to access a Classic Map.

-Now, jump in (Secret #7) and get Elite Guard #3 and Secret #8 "Classic Map / Tower of Babel".
+Now, jump in (SECRET 9.7) and get ELITE GUARD 9.3 and SECRET 9.8 "Classic Map / Tower of Babel".

 Jump back out, and go to the screen with the waypoint:  "Cycle Hatch".